 - Turn to storytelling skill and segmentation to enhance the relevance of our messages.

-In other words: tune into our audiences and tell them better stories.
 Hence the rise of the storyteller.

 Nobody said marketing was easy.
 Well, lots of people have said that.
 But who would have thought storytelling would become a superpower?